1948 Alberta general election: Electrification plebiscite

-The electrification plebiscite was the fourth plebiscite conducted province-wide in Alberta's history.
-The ballot was not a traditional yes/no question, but presented two options on electricity generation and transmission, asking if the province should create "a publicly-owned utility administered by the Alberta Government Power Commission" or leave the electricity industry in the hands of companies already in the business (a mixture of municipal operations and private companies).
-The driving force behind the referendum was whether to provide rural electrification through public ownership or leave it in the hands of private corporations that had done very little up to that time and did not have the financial resources to perform the task.
-Despite the referendum result, the government sponsored the creation of many Rural Electrification Associations, of which some still exist today.
+The fourth plebiscite conducted province-wide in Alberta's history, the 1948 electrification referendum was not a traditional yes–no question but presented two options on electricity generation and transmission.
+It asked the voter to indicate whether the province should create "a publicly-owned utility administered by the Alberta Government Power Commission" or leave the electricity industry in the hands of companies already in the business, a mixture of municipal operations and private companies.
+The driving force behind the referendum was whether to provide rural electrification through provincial government ownership or leave it in the hands of private corporations, who had done very little up to that time and did not have the financial resources to perform the task.
+The referendum result was a slight majority in favour of retention of the existing companies.
+Despite that, the government sponsored the creation of many Rural Electrification Associations, some of which still are in operation today.

-The result shows how evenly divided the province was on the issue, with a plurality of only 151 votes in favour of leaving the old system in place.
-In fact, the majority of voters in Edmonton and in the rural areas were in favour of provincial control but an even larger majority in Calgary voted in favour of the old system.
+The result shows how evenly divided the province was on the issue, with a majority of only 151 votes in favour of leaving the old system in place.
+In fact, voters in Edmonton were effectively split and the rural areas were in favour of provincial control, but an even larger majority in Calgary voted to retain the old system.

-For a breakdown of results, please see individual districts.